Otoplasty (Ear Surgery) in Spring, Texas

 How soon after ear surgery can I return to normal activities?

-Most patients can return to normal activities one week after otoplasty.
+Most patients can return to normal activities one week after their otoplasty procedure.
 Children may return to school at this time and adult patients often return to work and lighter physical activities within a week to 10 days.

 Does Ear Surgery Leave Scars?